Mondonno/cpp-live-toolkit/README.md

 cpp >>
 ```

-There are two directives included:
+There are two directives included by deafult:
 - `#include<iostream>`
 - `#include<cmath>`

-Just type your code into it and results will show up automatically.
+Type C++ code and it will be compiled live fast and output file will be<br> automatically executed.

 **Avaible commands**